McKesson Europe: History

-1835 - 1948
+1835–1948

 The chemist and paint business Gehe & Co. was founded on 1 May 1835 by Franz Ludwig Gehe in Dresden on Königstraße and opened to the capital market by converting it into a stock corporation on 1 January 1903.
-In January 1904, the shares were admitted to trading on the stock exchange in Dresden.
+In January 1904, the shares were admitted to the official public listing in Dresden.

 In 1909, the company moved to the new location on Leipziger Straße and the trading house in Königstraße was vacated.
 With capital increases in 1910 and 1912, the financial basis for the establishment and expansion of a German-wide distribution of "drugs and paints, pharmaceutical and chemical products" was created.
 In 1922, the company founded its first German branch in Stuttgart.

 After the Second World War, the parent company in Dresden and most of the branches were expropriated.
 Gehe & Co.
 AG made a fresh start in West Germany with branches in Stuttgart, Kassel and Sulzbach-Rosenberg.

-1948 - 1981
+1948–1981

 The Gehe parent company continued to operate in 1947 in Dresden under the name Heilchemie as a publicly owned enterprise and on 1 April 1951 with the nationalised parent company of the pharmaceutical company Dr. Madaus & Co from Radebeul merged to form VEB Arzneimittelwerk Dresden.
 Haniel took over the majority of the Gehe & Co.
 AG shares with effect from 1 January 1973.
 The condition of Haniel was that the GEHE’s management remained in the company, in order to further expand the solid foundation that was established after the war.
 The name Gehe, known in the pre-war period, was brought to the attention of pharmacists with the revitalised or newly created branches.
 These branches were formed during the transition to Haniel: Bremen, Hamburg, Kassel, Kelkheim, Landshut, Mühldorf, Munich, Nuremberg, Regensburg and Stuttgart.
 In 1973, the company achieved a turnover of DM 285 million.
 Other pharmaceutical wholesalers (Friedrich Schäfer GmbH, Weiterstadt and Kaiserslautern, Wilmaco GmbH, Hamm and Lieser Pharma-GmbH, Duisburg) were brought in to Gehe & Co.
 AG via the majority shareholder Franz Haniel & Cie.

-1981 - 2008
+1981–2008

 In 1982, the Haniel Group acquired RUWA Rudloff & Watermann GmbH & Co.
 KG in Minden, a pharmaceutical wholesale company with a branch in Delmenhorst and integrated it into Gehe.
 In 1985, the Kaiser + Kraft Group, Stuttgart, a mail-order business for transport, storage, operational facilities and office equipment, was acquired.
 Until 1992, customers in Germany were supplied from the branches based in Hamburg, Berlin, Haan, Dresden, Stuttgart and Munich.
 In the following years, the group's trading structure spread across 14 countries in Europe and the USA.
 With the public offering of TAKKT on 15 September 1999, the spin-off of the Mail Order Division was ended.